 For wisdom will enter your heart, and knowledge will be pleasant to your soul.
 Proverbs 2:10

-The annual Collins Lectures explore issues related to religion and social ethics.
+The annual Collins Summit (formerly the Collins Lecture) explores issues related to religion and social ethics.
 They have been a signature event of EMO and its predecessor organization the Portland Council of Churches since 1967.
 The event is funded in part by the Collins Foundation.
 Below are the most recent Collins Lectures, including video and/or audio.

 2020 Collins Summit "Shalom in Divided Times: Can we create a just peace & real unity?"

 The 2020 Collins Summit explored racial, political and social divisions, asking how we bring our whole selves to the table and stay engaged in light of our differences, not in spite of them.
 The virtual event included a lecture from Lisa Sharon Harper, a live Q&A, and the opportunity to hear from members of the Common Table and their important work.
 A prolific speaker, writer and activist, Ms. Harper is the founder and president of FreedomRoad.us.
 She is one of today’s leading voices on the topics of poverty, racial and gender justice, and transformational civic engagement.